 The project will provide novel methods using luminance and radiance imaging measurement devices to measure TLM of extended scenes or large area luminaires and displays.
-The findings already initiated an improvement of the TLM measurement mode implemented in a commercial imaging luminance measurement device (ILMD).
 This work could be especially relevant to end users who want to measure the quality of lighting in field installations e.g., in an office space under mixed lighting conditions or on a building façade.
 A metric for the phantom array effect will provide the automotive industry, the entertainment industry and lighting manufacturers with a quantitative measure for the visibility of this effect.
 This will enable them to improve lighting products such that the visibility threshold for the phantom array effect is not exceeded, enhancing the safety and consumer appreciation of their products.

-To promote the uptake of the project's outcomes by the lighting industry and instrument manufacturers, the consortium has invited stakeholders from these sectors to participate in the interlaboratory comparison.
-To increase the number of participants the comparison will be joined with the IEA 4E SSL Annex comparison.
+To promote the uptake of the project's outcomes by the lighting industry and instrument manufacturers, the consortium will invite stakeholders from these sectors to participate in the interlaboratory comparison.

-The consortium built up LED- and laser-based facilities to characterise and calibrate TLM measurement devices.
+In the first 18 months of the project the consortium built LED- and laser-based facilities to characterise and calibrate TLM measurement devices.
 The first commercially available TLM measurement devices have been tested against the facilities.
 Further characterisation and calibration of TLM measurement devices is foreseen to support regulatory compliance assessments.
 Preliminary tests were conducted on several (commercially available) TLM sources, using a variety of imaging devices, demonstrating the benefit of imaging TLM measurement modes.